 Prof. Dr.-Ing.
 Bohumil Kasal

-His research in seismic performance of timber frames was selected by the European Community as an example of successful international project; the National Science Foundation used Kasal’s work in historic structures in its report to the Congress of the United States, and his work addressing the wind performance of residential structures was discussed on various media outlets including CNN, CNN International, NBC and ABC networks.
+His research into the seismic performance of timber frames was selected by the European Union as an example of a successful international project; the National Science Foundation used Kasal’s work on historic structures in its report to the Congress of the United States, and his work addressing the wind performance of residential structures was discussed on various media outlets including CNN, CNN International, NBC and ABC.